LucaPetrescu/stackverflow-backend/README.md

 **Note:** This is a theoretical design that focuses on a large scale distributed approach of designing an application like Stackoverflow.

-In the developed code, some of the components are not present since it is a code written for demonstrative purposes and adding all the elements and services in this design will be very time consuming, overwhelming and will not lead to anywhere.
+In the developed code, some of the components are not present since it is a code written for demonstrative purposes and adding all the elements and services in this design will be very time consuming and overwhelming.

 This approach reflects my way of thinking when faced with a system design problem.

-However, explanaitions about how I wrote the code and the approaches I've taken are provided in this document.
+Explanaitions about how I wrote the code and the approaches I've taken are provided in this document.

-References are provided at the end of the document.
+References are provided at the end.

 ## Functional requirements